shadegames/unity-singleton/README.md

 }
 ```

-Here, we are using it in the context of a game manager.
+As you can see, we are using the singleton pattern in the context of a game manager here.

 ## Usage